Delfini Rx Messaging Scripts are scripts for scripts.

 From the above example: RRR 50% (5 yrs).

-(more available by downloading the tool)
+Template for Scripting (more available by downloading the tool)

 This patient is a good candidate for [INTERVENTION]

-Baseline Risk: The best available valid and useful evidence indicates that [population description summarized from study inclusion, exclusions and baseline characteristics including ages and other meaningful prognostic characteristics such as with a history of…] have a [x percent] % risk of developing [condition] within [time period].
+The best available valid and useful evidence indicates that [population description summarized from study inclusion, exclusions and baseline characteristics including ages and other meaningful prognostic characteristics such as with a history of…] have a [x percent] % risk of developing [condition] within [time period].

-Medical Intervention Benefits and Risks: The best available valid and useful evidence indicates that [population description from above] have a [x percent] risk of developing [condition] within [time period] if treated with [study comparator, e.g., placebo] within [study period].
+The best available valid and useful evidence [evidence rating] indicates that the risk drops to [x percent] within [study period] for those treated with [intervention].
 However, the risk drops to [x percent] within [study period] for those treated with [intervention].
 This is a [ARR] % decrease in risk.
 Out of 100 patients, [ARR without % symbol] will benefit.

 [List below quantified information for benefits, harms and risks.]

-For lay users: You may wish to substitute “risk” for “harms” unless harms are 100% known.
+You may wish to substitute “risk” for “harms” unless harms are 100% known.

 • Consider what matters to patients: morbidity, mortality, symptom relief, functioning, health-related quality of life, satisfaction, costs, uncertainties and alternatives.